Rules

 Final provisions

-1. Complaints and requests regarding the lockers should be reported in the Reading Room.
+1. Any complaints or requests concerning the lockers should be reported in the Reading Room.

-2. Failure to comply with the above-mentioned rules will result in blocking the possibility to use the self-service lockers.
+2. Non-compliance with these specified regulations will result in the suspension of access to the self-service lockers.

-3. In all matters not regulated in these rules, the provisions of the Regulations for Accessing BUW Collections and Regulations for the Use of the University of Warsaw Library shall apply.
+3. In matters not explicitly covered by these rules, the Regulations for Accessing BUW Collections and the Regulations for the Use of the University of Warsaw Library will be applicable.

-4. The Rules come into force on the day of its announcement.
+4. These Rules take effect on the day of their announcement.

 Icons: Freepik (www.freepik.com) from www.flaticon.com, Retina Display Icons (www.iconfinder.com/iconsets/TWG_Retina_Icons) from The Working Group (blog.twg.ca).